oleksiikolomiietssnapp/MediaBridge/README.md

 ## Contributing

-We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to MediaBridge.

 ## License